A SERVICE TO THE VICTORIAN COMMUNITY

 Flood Watches will also be available directly from the Bureau of Meteorology through:

-Further information can be obtained from the Emergency Management Australia
+Further information can be obtained from the Australian Emergency Management

 Historical pumpshed near the old Orbost Butter Factory.
 Showing the February 1971 flood level for the Snowy River.
 Photograph, source unknown.